couchbaselabs/ToDoLite-Android/tutorial.md

 ### ToDoLite Data Model

 In ToDoLite, there are 3 types of documents: a profile, a list and a task.
-The task document holds a reference to the list it belongs to and a list has an owner and a members array.
+The List document has an owner and a members array, the Task document holds a reference to the List it belongs to.

 ![][image-3]